Brewing: Brewing process

 The wort is moved into a large tank known as a "copper" or kettle where it is boiled with hops and sometimes other ingredients such as herbs or sugars.
 This stage is where many chemical reactions take place, and where important decisions about the flavour, colour, and aroma of the beer are made.
-The boiling process serves to terminate enzymatic processes, precipitate proteins, isomerize hop resins, and concentrate and sterilize the wort.
+The boiling process serves to terminate enzymatic processes, precipitate proteins, isomerise hop resins, and concentrate and sterilise the wort.
 Hops add flavour, aroma and bitterness to the beer.
 At the end of the boil, the hopped wort settles to clarify in a vessel called a "whirlpool", where the more solid particles in the wort are separated out.

 After the whirlpool, the wort is drawn away from the compacted hop trub, and rapidly cooled via a heat exchanger to a temperature where yeast can be added.
 A variety of heat exchanger designs are used in breweries, with the most common a plate-style.
 Water or glycol run in channels in the opposite direction of the wort, causing a rapid drop in temperature.
 It is very important to quickly cool the wort to a level where yeast can be added safely as yeast is unable to grow in very high temperatures, and will start to die in temperatures above 60 °C. After the wort goes through the heat exchanger, the cooled wort goes into a fermentation tank.
 A type of yeast is selected and added, or "pitched", to the fermentation tank.
 When the yeast is added to the wort, the fermenting process begins, where the sugars turn into alcohol, carbon dioxide and other components.
 When the fermentation is complete the brewer may rack the beer into a new tank, called a conditioning tank.
 Conditioning of the beer is the process in which the beer ages, the flavour becomes smoother, and flavours that are unwanted dissipate.
 After conditioning for a week to several months, the beer may be filtered and force carbonated for bottling, or fined in the cask.